 Intermediate/Preliminary (IP): 2014 USEF Intermediate Test B, standard arena

-Cross Country, sponsored by Tanma Corporation: The official 2017 XC courses will be available at the event.
-Provisional 2017 cross country course maps can be found using the links below for the desired division.
+Cross Country, sponsored by Tanma Corporation: The official 2018 XC courses will be available at the event.
+To get an idea of what 2018 might look like, the 2017 cross country course maps can be found using the links below for the desired division.
 These can give you an idea of what the competitors will face.

 The course terrain is characterized by good galloping paths, open fields, and excellent footing with turf management.
 All courses are considered moderate difficulty.